Making a video essay has become an increasingly popular way of presenting ideas and concepts in the age of the internet and YouTube.

 While it is easy to write a normal essay, the structure of the video essay is a bit of a mystery, owing to the newness of the term.

-However, in this article, we are going to define what is a video essay, how to write a video essay, and also How to present a video essay well in class.
+However, in this article, we will define what is a video essay, how to write a video essay, and how to present a video essay well in class.

 What is a Video Essay?